-Our entire activity from inception up to June 30, 2022 was for our formation and preparation for our IPO, and subsequent to the IPO, identifying a target company for a business combination.
+Our entire activity from inception up to September 30, 2022 was for our formation and preparation for our IPO, and subsequent to the IPO, identifying a target company for a business combination.
 We will not generate any operating revenues until the closing and completion of our initial business combination, at the earliest.

-For the three months ended June 30, 2022, we had net loss of approximately \$80,000, which consisted of general and administrative expenses of approximately \$375,000, franchise tax expense of approximately \$50,000, and income tax expense of approximately \$68,000; offset by the income from investments held in the Trust Account and operating account of approximately \$413,000.
+For the three months ended September 30, 2022, we had net income of approximately \$901,000, which consisted of income from investments held in the Trust Account and operating account of approximately \$1.4 million, offset by general and administrative expenses of approximately \$140,000, franchise tax expense of approximately \$50,000, and income tax expense of approximately \$290,000.